How to Carve a Turkey Like a Pro

+Carving a turkey for Thanksgiving—or any other occasion—can be scary, but it doesn't have to be.
+Follow our photo guide to learn how to carve a turkey like you've been doing it all your life.
 After you bring your perfectly roasted turkey out of the oven, remove it from the roasting pan and let it rest for about 20 minutes on a clean cutting board.
-Then, follow these easy step-by-step instructions to carve your turkey into drumsticks, thighs and wings for dark-meat fans and thin slices of juicy breast meat for the white-meat lovers.
+Letting it rest ensures that all those tasty juices stay inside the meat instead of running out on the cutting board.
+Once the turkey has rested, follow these easy step-by-step instructions to carve your turkey into drumsticks, thighs and wings for dark-meat fans and thin slices of juicy breast meat for the white-meat lovers.
 Be sure to start with a sharp carving knife and sturdy fork.

 Place the turkey on a cutting surface.
 Remove string.
 Holding the turkey steady with a carving fork, cut through the skin between the leg and body using a large carving knife.
 Pull leg outward with the fork and cut through the hip joint, removing the entire leg from the body.